arantespp/arantespp.com/posts/zettelkasten/parkinsons-law.md

 ---
 title: Parkinson's Law
-excerpt: It stands that "work expands so as to fill the time available for its completion".
+excerpt: It stands that "work expands to fill the time available for its completion".
 date: 2021-01-07
 rating: 2
 tags: